• Skip to primary navigation

 What can you do with pesto?

 This arugula basil pesto is delicious on pasta with edamame, like in this Pesto Pasta.
 It's also great on salmon, chicken, shrimp, and tofu.
-You can also use it to top roasted vegetables or as a salad dressing (with added olive oil).
+You can also use it to top roasted vegetables or as a salad dressing (add olive oil).

 • Arugula: Pear, Prosciutto, and Arugula Pizza or Beet and Arugula Salad

-• Cashews: add to Beef and Broccoli or Watermelon Chicken Salad.
+• Cashews: add to Beef and Broccoli, Protein Balls (peanut butter and chocolate) or Watermelon Chicken Salad.

 Did you make this arugula basil pesto?
 Leave me a comment & rating to share how it turned out!